 Fees

-Process service fees can be contingent on a number of factors such as number of service attempts, service location, the servers experience and expertise.
-Average fees for process serving range between $45 and $200 but like with most services you often get what you pay for, you can check out our pricing here.
+Process service fees can be contingent on a number of factors such as the number of service attempts, the service location, the server’s experience and expertise.
+Average fees for process serving range between $45 and $200, but like with most services, you often get what you pay for.
+You can check out our pricing here.

 Next Steps

-Are you still asking “what is a process server?”
-Then find out more information on what these professionals can do for you within our website or call us TODAY at 510-797-9996.
+Are you still asking, “What is a process server?”
+Then find out more information on what these professionals can do for you on our website or call us TODAY at 510-797-9996.

 Once you’ve narrowed down to the company you want to hire, be sure to get the specifics of their service in writing.
 Be sure to identify critical court filing deadlines in advance to minimize your costs.
 If you follow these steps, your case will move through the system quickly.